pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 But, would it be possible that both services have same projection bugs in same area?

 C. I am wrong?<br>
-Let's say I don't know.
+Let's say I don't know.<br>
-I was not able to get building polygons from both Google and Apple But wat I can tell is the water polygons or land polygons are not compatible with buildings in Japan.
+I was not able to get building polygons from both Google and Apple. <br>
+But wat I can tell is the water polygons or land polygons are not compatible with buildings in Japan.
 This applies to both services coincidentaly.